How to Clone C Drive to Move Windows to SSD/HDD [Bootable]

 ✍Tips:

-If you are pretty sure you just want to clone the single C drive, you can click Partition Clone and choose it manually.
-But if your goal is to clone Windows OS, System Clone is definitely the best choice.
+If you only want to clone the C drive, you can select Partition Clone and choose it manually.
+However, if your goal is to clone the entire Windows OS, System Clone is the best option.

 After cloning, shut down the computer, remove the source drive from the computer then restart the computer to enter BIOS (basic input/output system) to set the cloned system disk as the first boot device.
 Boot from the destination disk.